Contacts and Referrals

 - That the child appears to be a Child in Need with a high level of need, which must result in an Assessment;

 If there are indications that a child may be at risk of Significant Harm, the manager may authorise whatever actions are necessary to protect the child or others in the household from Significant Harm, which may result in the immediate provision of services.
-There should be consideration of a Strategy Discussion of a multi-agency response.
-(See Child Protection Enquiries (Section 47) Procedure).
+There should be consideration of a Strategy Discussion and of a multi-agency response (see Pan-Dorset Multi-Agency Safeguarding Policies and Procedures Manual, Child Protection Enquiries Procedure).

 Professional referrers should be advised of the disposal of the referral.

 Feedback on the outcome of the Referral should also be provided to non-professional referrers in a manner consistent with respecting the confidentiality of the child.

 The child and family must be informed of the action to be taken.

 The child should be seen as soon as possible if the decision is taken that the Referral requires further assessment.Where requested to do so by local authority children's social care, professionals from other parts of the local authority such as housing and those in health organisations have a duty to cooperate under section 27 of the Children Act 1989 by assisting the local authority in carrying out its children's social care functions.